dell/terraform-provider-powerflex/docs/resources/user.md

 ### Required

 - `name` (String) The name of the user.
-Cannot be updated.
+For PowerFlex version 3.6, cannot be updated.
 - `password` (String) Password of the user.
-Cannot be updated.
+For PowerFlex version 3.6, cannot be updated.
 - `role` (String) The role of the user.
-Accepted values are 'Administrator', 'Monitor', 'Configure', 'Security', 'FrontendConfig', 'BackendConfig'.
+Accepted values for PowerFlex version 3.6 'Administrator', 'Monitor', 'Configure', 'Security', 'FrontendConfig', 'BackendConfig'.
+Accepted values for PowerFlex version 4.5 are 'Monitor', 'SuperUser', 'SystemAdmin', 'StorageAdmin', 'LifecycleAdmin', 'ReplicationManager', 'SnapshotManager', 'SecurityAdmin', 'DriveReplacer', 'Technician', 'Support'.

 ### Read-Only